Before You Buy: EV Charging Basics

 Learn more about how to get the most mileage possible when traveling in your EV

-If you intend to rely on home charging, one of the most important EV charging basics is knowing you should get a Level 2 charger so you can charge faster each night.
+If you intend to rely on home charging, one of the most important EV charging basics is knowing you should get a Level 2 charger so you can charge faster overnight or in fewer hours during the day.
 Or if your average daily commute is like most, you will only need to charge a couple times per week.

 Should I Buy an EV if I Don’t Have a Home Charger?

-If you are a renter, many apartment and condo complexes are adding EV charging stations as an amenity for residents.
+If you are part of an HOA or a renter, many apartment and condo complexes are adding EV charging stations as an amenity for residents.
 If you’re a renter and don’t have access to a charging station, it may be worthwhile to ask your property manager about adding one.
+EvoCharge works with commercial properties on charging solutions and stakeholders can find resources here.

 Do You Need 110v or 240v to Charge an Electric Car?

 The basic Level 1 charger that comes with most new EV purchases works with a 110v outlet, which is essentially the same as a 120v outlet.
 If you want to buy a Level 2 charger, you will need a 240v power source to plug-in or hardwire too.
-Many modern homes are constructed with 240v outlets to plug into, but not all.
-If you require a 240v outlet, we recommend hiring a licensed electrician familiar with EV charging station installation.
+We recommend hiring a licensed electrician to evaluate your needs and installation of a Level 2 charging station.

 EV Charging Basics: Next Steps

 Now that you know the EV charging basics, you’re ready to shop for the EV you want.
-Once you’ve gotten that, your next step is to pick out an EV charger.
-EvoCharge offers Level 2 home EV chargers that are convenient and easy to use.
-We feature a simple plug-and-charge EVSE unit, in addition to the more sophisticated iEVSE Home, our smart Wi-Fi enabled charger that can be controlled using the EvoCharge app.
-With the app, users can manage charging schedules to ensure they power up when it’s cheapest and most convenient, and they can track usage, add users and even estimate their charging session costs.
+EvoCharge offers the Home 50, a convenient, Wi-Fi enabled Level 2 smart charger with adjustable amperage up to 50A that’s easy for a licensed electrician to hardwire.
+With the EvoCharge app, users can manage charging schedules to ensure they power up when it’s cheapest and most convenient, and they can track usage, add users and even estimate their charging session costs.

 For more information resources related to EV charging, check out our FAQ and Knowledge Center, which has the latest articles, resources, white papers and other information.